Eben60/Unitful.jl/docs/src/defaultunits.md

 Unitful.b
 ```

 The barn, a metric unit of area, defined as 100 fm^2.

-Dimension: 𝐋^2.

-See Also: `Unitful.fm`.

 #### Are